Slicers in Power BI

 Control which page visuals are affected by slicers

 By default, slicers on report pages affect all the other visualizations on that page, including each other.
-As you choose values in the list and date sliders you just created, note the effects on the other visualizations.
+As you choose values in the list and date sliders you just created, notice the effects on the other visualizations.
 The filtered data is an intersection of the values selected in both slicers.

-You can use Visual interactions to exclude some page visualizations from being affected by others.
-On the Overview page, the "Total Sales Variance by FiscalMonth and District Manager" chart shows overall comparative data for District Managers by Month, which you want to keep visible at all times.
-You can use Visual interactions to keep slicer selections from filtering this chart.
+Use visual interactions to exclude some page visualizations from being affected by others.
+On the Overview page, the Total Sales Variance by FiscalMonth and District Manager chart shows overall comparative data for district managers by month, which you want to keep visible at all times.
+Use visual interactions to keep slicer selections from filtering this chart.

 Now, as you select names and date ranges in the slicers, the Total Sales Variance by FiscalMonth and District Manager chart is unchanged.

 Sync and use slicers on other pages

-Starting with the February 2018 Power BI update, you can sync a slicer and use it on any or all pages in a report.
+You can sync a slicer and use it on any or all pages in a report.

 Although the slicer initially appears on the synced pages at the same size and position as on the original page, you can move, resize, and format synced slicers on the various pages independently.

-Different formatting options are available depending on the slicer type.
+Different formatting options are available, depending on the slicer type.
 By using Horizontal orientation, Responsive layout, and Item coloring, you can produce buttons or tiles rather than standard list items, and make slicer items resize to fit different screen sizes and layouts.